-until everybody in town says, "Jane Jordan?-she's the girl who sings!"
+Jordan?-she's the girl who sings!"
 To conclude.
 Once you get your start, your first job, remember it's only a start and nothing more.
-Now is the time to really go to work; to nail down your technique, polish off your rough edges, develop the beginnings of your style, and generally your rough edges, develop the beginnings of your style, and generally achieve the professional touch.
+Now only a start and nothing more.
+Now is the time to really go to work; to nail down your technique, polish off your rough edges, develop the beginnings of your style, and generally achieve the professional touch.
 I'll tell you, and a few years from now you'll agree with me, that you're a lot greener than you think.
-But six months, a year, or two years of exhausting but priceless experience in the fire of commercial practice, and you'll either be back earning an honest living, or ready for the next sten you'll either be back earning an non-est living, or ready for the next step.
-Next month, let this famous vocal coach tell you the six spotlights of popular singing-the six things you must know to be a success-how to prepare a song and bring it to life so everyone listening bursts into spontaneous applause.
-You can't af spontaneous applause.
+But six months, a year or two years of exmonths, a year, or two years of exhausting but priceless experience in the fire of commercial practice, and you'll either be back earning an honest living, or ready for the next step.

+est living, or ready for the next step.
+Next month, let this famous vocal coach tell you the six spotlights of popular singing-the six things yor must know to be a success-how to prepare a song and bring it to life so everyone listening bursts into spontaneous applause.
 You can't afford to miss succeeding chapters of this, the first practical, authoritative book on singing popular music.

-Relieve cratching Itch Fast
+Scratching Itch Fast

-For quick relief from itching of eczema, pimples, athlete's foot, scales, scabies, rashes and other externally caused skin troubles, use world-famous, cooling, antisptic, liquid D. D. D. Prescription.
+For quick relief from itching of eczema, pimples, athlete's foot, scales, scabies, rashes and other externally caused skin troubles, use world-famous, cooling, antiseptic, liquid D. D. D. Prescription.
 Greaseless, stainless.
 Soothes irritation and quickly stops intense itching.
-35c trial bottle proves it, or money back, Ask your druggist today for D. D. PRESCRIPTION.
+35c trial bottle proves it, or money back.
+Ask your druggist today for D. D. D. PRESCRIPTION.

-'Woolworth, Kresge, Newberry, Murphy, McCrory, Neisner, McLellan, Sears and Ward, are now featuring SO-LO".
+"Woolworth, Kresge, Newberry, Murphy, McCrory, Neisner, McLellan, Sears and Ward, are now featuring S9-L0".

 NOTHING TO BUY!
 GIRLS!
 LADIES!
-Send name and address.
-Lovely little Watch or Cash Commission.
-Send no money.
+Send name and address, Lovely little Watch or Cash Commission. and address.
+Lovely little Watch or Cash Commission Send no money.
 Either Watch.
-Cash or other valuable premiums GIVEN-SIMPLY GIVE AWAY FREE Big Colored Pictures with our well known White CLOVER-INE Brand SALVE, used for chaps, cuts, mild burns, etc. easily sold to friends at 25 a box (with favorite picture FREE) and remitting per catalog.
+Cash or other raluable premiums GIVEN-SIMPLY GIVE AWAY FREE Bit Colored Pictures with our well known White CLOVER.
+IXE Brand SALVE, used for chaps, cuts, mild burns, etc easily sold to friends at 25% a box with favorite picture FREE) and remitting per catalog.
 Act Now!
-43th year.
+43th year Write today for grader of Salca and Pictures cont notated.
 Write today for order of Salve and Pictures sent postage paid.
 Wilson Chem.
-Co., Inc., Dept. 65-19, Tyrone, Pa.
+Co., Inc., Dept. 65-19.
+Tyrone.
+Pa.